SFDO-Tooling/CumulusCI/docs/robot_new.rst

    Resource        cumulusci/robotframework/Salesforce.robot

    *** Test Cases ***
-   Create a contact using the API
+   Create a Contact using the API

       # Create a new Contact
       ${contact id}=   Salesforce Insert  Contact
       ...
 FirstName=Eleanor
       ...
 LastName=Rigby

-      # Get the new Contact and examine the contact object
+      # Get the new Contact and examine it
       &{contact}=      Salesforce Get  Contact  ${contact id}
       Should be equal  ${contact}[FirstName]    Eleanor
       Should be equal  ${contact}[LastName]     Rigby

-The test itself creates the ``Contact`` object, and then confirms that the object has the correct first and last names by making a call to a Salesforce API.
+The test makes two calls to the Salesforce API: one to create the ``Contact`` record, and another to confirm that the record has the correct first and last names.
 Robot hides the complexity of making an API call behind a keyword, so in a test you only describe what is created without exposing all the work necessary to actually create it, such as getting an access token, creating an API payload, making the API call, and parsing the results.

 To run this test from the command line: